kiliandangendorf/lc2mdl/README.md

 -p, --prefercheckbox prefer checkbox, if only two options (optionresponse)
     --de             choose "de" as default language
-    --en             choose "en" as default language
+    --en             choose "en" as default language -m  --multilang      use Moodle's multilang-Plugin in multilangugae text-output (so far only "translated"-tags)
 ```
 # Prefs class
 In `Prefs.java` there are two booleans for formatting / syntax: